tipxmr/tipxmr-frontend/README.md

 We want to provide an open source, non-custodial service for streamers all around the world to accept [XMR](https://www.getmonero.org) in their Streams and display some information about the donor.

-This will allow for a censorship resistant income source, independent of the big players like Twitch, YouTube, PornHub and the like.
+This will allow for a censorship resistant income source, independent of the big players like Twitch, YouTube, PornHub and the like. :speak_no_evil:

 ## How it works